Learn How to Become a Self-Taught Data Analyst

 Step 4: Diversify Your Data Analysis Skills

-Because my degree was in social science, I knew that I needed to get some more analytical qualifications.
+Because my degree was in social science, I knew I needed more analytical qualifications.
 One of my first roles involved working for a start-up.
-I was reporting to the chief financial officer, so my tasks involved dealing not only with numbers but also with finances.
-I had to learn how to create financial models in Excel or help my colleagues in the marketing department understand how user churn impacts overall profitability.
+I was reporting to the chief financial officer, so my tasks involved dealing with numbers and finances.
+I had to learn how to create financial models in Microsoft Excel or help my colleagues in the marketing department understand how user churn impacts overall profitability.

-Going back to school was not an option for me, so I opted to take a Chartered Financial Analyst (CFA) qualification.
-Learning CFA is a great way to get to up to speed with such topics like financial analysis, economics or statistics.
+Going back to school was not an option, so I opted to take a Chartered Financial Analyst (CFA) qualification.
+Learning CFA is a great way to get up to speed with financial analysis, economics or statistics.
 In other words, it teaches you how to use data in a more commercial setting.

 It is one of the most challenging degrees, but the good news is that you don’t need to attend any classes.
-All you need to do is sign up, study on your own and show up at one of the examinations centres located around the world.
-And although there are three levels in total, just passing the first one will significantly enrich your knowledge.
+All you need to do is sign up, study on your own and show up at one of the examination centres around the world.
+And although there are three levels in total, passing the first one will significantly enrich your knowledge.

 For more info on CFA program, visit https://www.cfainstitute.org/

-To learn more about financial modelling in practice, check out my tutorial How to Create a Cash Flow Forecast in Excel.
+To learn more about financial modelling, check out my tutorial How to Build a Cash Flow Forecast in Microsoft Excel.

-And to learn how you can use Excel to analyse customer behaviour, go to How to Use Cohort Analysis to Calculate Retention and Churn Rate in Excel.
+To discover how to analyse customer behaviour, go to How to Use Cohort Analysis to Calculate Retention and Churn Rate in Microsoft Excel.

 Step 5: Learn to Visualise Data with Tableau

 To become a good data analyst, you need to learn how to best articulate and present your data.
-While you can be good with handling data, your audience will need to grasp the numbers in an easy to follow way.
-The task can be challenging, but luckily there are tools out there to help you.
+While you can be good at handling data, your audience will need to grasp the numbers in an easy-to-follow way.
+The task can be challenging, but luckily, there are tools to help you.
 And they are not just Excel graphs and PowerPoint slides.

-Tableau is a powerful application, allowing you to extract data from different sources such as Excel spreadsheets or SQL databases.
+Tableau is a powerful application that allows you to extract data from different sources, such as spreadsheets or SQL databases.
 It can aggregate the data and create interactive dashboards.
 You can even write scripts and publish your dashboards so others can easily share them.

-It may be a learning curve, but the benefit of being able to present your data to others is enormous.
+It may be a learning curve, but the benefit of presenting your data to others is enormous.
 Tableau has a great online community that most likely will have an answer to any issue you are facing.

 For free training videos in Tableau, go to https://www.tableau.com/learn/training/20203.